Serial and Parallel Two-Column Probing for Mixed-Integer Programming: Introduction

 Additionally, we develop a parallelization scheme for two-column probing that enables substantially more pairs to be processed, but may generate weaker (local) per-probing results compared to the (global) serial scheme.
 Parallelization has become increasingly important component of MIP solvers \cite{bixby2007progress,berthold2012solving,achterberg2013mixed,koch2022progress}; we note also a growing literature in massively parallel computing for MIP (e.g. \cite{phillips2006massively,eckstein2015pebbl,shinano2016solving,koch2012could,shinano2018fiberscip,perumalla2021design}).
-Notably, Gleixner, Gottwald, and Hoen \cite{gleixner2023papilo} parallelized one-column probing by distributing each task of probing a variable to a different thread.
-In their scheme, global variable bounds, aggregations, and the implication graph must be updated after each iteration; subsequently, the updates involve substantial (time-consuming) communication.
-For two-column probing, we develop a different approach in Sec. \ref{sec:parallelprobing} that partitions the set of binary variables and distributes probing work across processors with lower communication costs.
+Notably, Gleixner, Gottwald, and Hoen \cite{gleixner2023papilo} parallelized one-column probing by distributing each task of probing a variable to different threads with a similar scheme.
 We note also that this paper shares the philosophy of our preceding work on parallel conflict graph management \cite{parallelclqmerge}: to develop intensive versions of existing preprocessing methods for which the overhead can be mitigated by parallel computing with carefully managed communication costs.

 The remainder of the paper is organized as shown in Chart~\ref{fig:org_chart}.
 Sec. \ref{sec:notation} introduces the notation, and Sec. \ref{sec:simplepresolve} presents some simple pre-presolves we used before conducting two-column probing.
 After simple pre-presolves, there are serial two-column probing shown in Sec.\ref{sec:serialprobing} and the parallel version in Sec.\ref{sec:parallelprobing}.
 Sec. \ref{sec:experiment} describes numerical experiments.
 Sec. \ref{sec:conclusion} concludes.